 When interacting with online services that require Aadhaar, always ensure you are on an official and secure website.
 Look for ‘https://’ in the URL and a padlock symbol in your browser.
 Unofficial websites can be traps designed to steal your information.

-You can download a Masked Aadhaar from the UIDAI Resident Portal.
-Use it when only partial Aadhaar information is required.
+- Use Masked Aadhaar when only partial information is required.

 Updating Your Aadhaar Information

-Keeping your Aadhaar information current is not just about accuracy; it’s also a security measure.
+Keeping your Aadhaar information current is not just about accuracy; it is also a security measure.
 Outdated information, such as an old address or mobile number, can hinder your ability to receive OTPs or critical alerts.
 This could leave you vulnerable to fraud.

 You should update your demographic details like your address, name, date of birth, gender, mobile number, and email whenever they change.
 Biometric updates are also recommended every 10 years or if there are significant physical changes, as per the latest official guidelines.
 Accurate information ensures seamless service access.